 “With the research that can go forward, we're making sure that protection is provided for the workers and students,”Lagrimini said.
 “We do have staff out there working right now.
 We have over 500 projects going on.
 We're in the process of going through 500 projects and making sure they are all able to be conducted safely.
 It's a big job.

 UC Cooperative Extension advisor Rose Hayden-Smith has taught schoolchildren at 4-H summer camps about food, inspired Master Gardener volunteers to plant school gardens, led the UC Cooperative Extension office in Ventura County as its first female director, and encouraged fellow University of California scientists to collaborate more on sustainable food systems research as a statewide leader.
 In recent years, the historian wrote a book about Victory Gardens, created the UC Food Observer, and became a leader in using social media to expand the university's public outreach.

 Hayden-Smith, who joined UC Agriculture and Natural Resources in 1992, is reinventing herself again after retiring Jan.
 3, 2020.
 She has been selected to be a Fellow for the eXtension Foundation, to promote adoption of new technology by Cooperative Extension professionals nationwide.
-She is also launched her own consulting business, Shine Communications.
+She also launched her own consulting business, Shine Communications.

 “I've loved the multi-faceted aspect of my UC career, which has enabled me to serve my community and my colleagues in creative and meaningful ways,” Hayden-Smith said.